 Dr Matt Crowe

-An Fóram is the only statutory body representative of all stakeholders with an interest in the quality of Ireland’s water bodies.
-It consists of 25 members representing a wide range of organisations with direct connections to issues relating to water quality and also public water consumers.
-Approximately 50 different organisations were involved in the nomination of the members.
+The Water Forum (An Fóram Uisce) is the only statutory body inputting to water policy that is representative of stakeholders with an interest in the quality of Ireland’s water bodies.
+It consists of 27 members representing 16 different sectors and organisations with direct connections to issues relating to water quality and also public water consumers.
+Approximately 50 different organisations were involved in the nomination of the members and all of the members are appointed by the Minister.

 Stakeholders Members